 Perhaps the most well-known duty of an account executive is sales.
 Without sales, a company can't grow and expand, and the responsibility of closing new deals rests primarily on the shoulders of the account executive.

 To bring in clients, some account executives go through a prospecting and communication process.
 Client prospecting involves using various networking methods to find businesses or clients who have a need they can fill.
+In some cases, they can even use different sales tools to bring in leads.
 Once they identify a lead, they contact a representative and put their salesperson skills to work.

 In other businesses, account executives may primarily work with the leads provided by the marketing team in the form of marketing qualified leads (MQLs) or sales qualified leads (SQLs).